-Everyone deceives his neighbor, and no one speaks the truth; they have taught their tongue to speak lies; they weary themselves committing iniquity.(Jeremiah 9:5, ESV)
+Everyone deceives his neighbour, and no one speaks the truth; they have taught their tongue to speak lies; they weary themselves committing iniquity.(Jeremiah 9:5, ESV)

-The consciousness of our depravity is apparent in this verse, we are not just victims of sin we are the perpetrators of sin.
-Without Christ we are all assigned under God’s wrath because of our concious, deliberate, wilful, rebellious sin.
+The consciousness of our depravity is apparent in this verse, we are not just victims of sin, we are the perpetrators of sin.
+Without Christ we are all assigned under God’s wrath, because of our conscious, deliberate, wilful, rebellious sin.

-Our culture would have people believe they are guilty of nothing and everything is either another person, society, demons, curses or something else’s fault.
-We need to accept the guilt that is rightfully ours for our sin and in light of that seek God for mercy, forgiveness and transformation.
+Our culture would have people believe they are guilty of nothing and that everything is either another person’s, or something else’s fault (e.g. society, demons, curses etc.)..
+We need to accept the guilt that is rightfully ours for our sin, and in light of that, seek God for mercy, forgiveness and transformation.

 Don’t refuse to know the Lord